tigera-solutions/azure-hub-spoke-aks-egress-gateways/README.md

 }
 ```

 You can also manage the number of route announcements for Egress Gateway CIDRs by using Calico BGP Filters.
+The following BGPFilter allows the routing advertisements for our egress gateways.

 ```sh
 kubectl apply -f - <<EOF